evilpegasus/Resume/README.md

 The `index.html` will also redirect [https://evilpegasus.github.io/Resume/](https://evilpegasus.github.io/Resume/) to the pdf file.

 ## Credit
 The original creator of this format is [Trey Hunner](https://github.com/treyhunner).
 His source code can be found [here](https://github.com/treyhunner/resume).
-I have made some minor modifications to the class file and the ordering.
+I have made some modifications to the class file and the ordering.